MSAbhishek22/vigil-compliance-butler/README.md

 *   **Multi-Agent System**: Different agents for Legal (Lawyer Bot) vs. Finance (Accountant Bot).

 ---
-*Built with ❤️ and ☕ by [Your Name/Team] for the Serverpod Hackathon 2025.*
+*Built with ❤️ and ☕ by M S Abhishek*